canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 }
 ```

-Then, I could use the previous transformation to grab the purchased items of an invoice.
+This is how I could use the previous transformation to grab the purchased items of an invoice:

 ```csharp
 // Table starts with "Code Description Price Total"